-When MySQL Enterprise Backup 8.0.12 or later tries to perform its first full backup on a database server, it automatically checks the format of the mysql.backup_history table.
+When MySQL Enterprise Backup 9.0 tries to perform its first full backup on a database server, it automatically checks the format of the mysql.backup_history table.
 If it detects that the table is in the old format (which means the server has been upgraded from 8.0.11 or earlier (or 5.7.22 or earlier) and has been backed up by MySQL Enterprise Backup before), it attempts to perform a format update on the table automatically with the following steps:

 - 1. Create in the new format a table named mysql.backup_history_new and copy into it data from the original mysql.backup_history table. - 2.
 Rename the original mysql.backup_history table to mysql.backup_history_old, and the mysql.backup_history_new table to mysql.backup_history. - 3.
-For MySQL Enterprise Backup 8.0.21 and later: Drop the mysql.backup_history_old table.
+Drop the mysql.backup_history_old table.

-For the migration to the new table format to succeed, before performing the first backup task with MySQL Enterprise Backup 8.0.12 or later for the first time on a MySQL Server that has been upgraded from 8.0.11 or earlier and has been backed up by MySQL Enterprise Backup before, grant the required privileges to the mysqlbackup user on the server by issuing these statements at the mysql client:
+For the migration to the new table format to succeed, before performing the first backup task with MySQL Enterprise Backup 9.0 for the first time on a MySQL Server that has been upgraded from 8.0.11 or earlier and has been backed up by MySQL Enterprise Backup before, grant the required privileges to the mysqlbackup user on the server by issuing these statements at the mysql client: